 - Airport landing procedures with greater supervision.
-The operation is more flexible, this includes less stringent runway limitations or instrument procedures not subject to airport’s weather equipment.
+The operation is more flexible, including less stringent runway limitations or instrument procedures not subject to airport’s weather equipment.

 Commercial Operations (Part 135)

 Part 135 is a set of rules that impose more stringent standards for charter and commuter commercial operations.
-The local authorities, including the FAA or ANAC, consider such rules necessary to ensure that the operators exercise caution, safety and high service quality measures at all time.
+The local authorities, including the FAA or ANAC, consider such rules necessary in ensuring that operators exercise caution, safety, and high service quality measures at all times.
 I could likely write a separate post about each of the below requirements, but to save you some time, let’s just quickly highlight the main differences between Part 135 and Part 91 rules:

-- More rigorous maintenance program.
-Aside from the annual inspection, the operators are required to provide ongoing safety checks, including the 100-hour inspection or periodical aircraft-specific propeller checks.
-In Brazil, for example, the keys used to open the airplane engine are all numbered and to use a new key one might need to get an approval from the authorities.
-Every single replacement component, a propellant or a lubricant is subject to approval by the appropriate institution.
+- A more rigorous maintenance program.
+Aside from the annual inspection, operators are required to provide ongoing safety checks, including the 100-hour inspection or periodical aircraft-specific propeller checks.
+In Brazil, for example, the keys used to open the airplane engine are all numbered, and, to use a new key, one might then need to get approval from the authorities.
+Every single replacement component, propellant, or a lubricant is subject to approval by the appropriate institution.

 - Pilot operations.
 This includes annual re-training on flight simulators, conducted in specialized training centers.
 Contrary to private services, all airplane flights in Brazil are conducted with two pilots.

 - Landing is allowed only at specific airports.
 Your charter aircraft must have a 40% cushion over what the aircraft’s performance profile displays, while strict weather control rules also apply.
-That’s why some airports, including Angra dos Reis or Jacarepaguá, don’t allow for light jets’ landing (only turbo-props).
+That’s why some airports, including Angra dos Reis or Jacarepaguá, don’t allow for the landing of light jets (only turbo-props).

 - Higher liability.
-Air taxi operators must comply with obligatory insurance plans and usually issue additional coverage for between US$10mm and US$200mm in compensation in case of fatal accident.
+Air taxi operators must comply with obligatory insurance plans and usually issue additional coverage for between US$10mm and US$200mm in compensation in the case of a fatal accident.

 - Specific duty-time and rest requirement for the pilots.
-In general, once the flight time limit of 12 hours has been accrued, pilots must take another 12 hours of rest before boarding their next flight.
+In general, once the flight time limit of 12 hours has been accrued, pilots must take an additional 12 hours of rest before boarding their next flight.

 - Infrastructure and operations.
-The Part 135 rules require the operator to have an appropriate infrastructure for the passengers and the crew.
-A full team of management, including a Director of Operations, a Director of Maintenance, a Safety Manager and a Chief Pilot all make part of the operator’s team.
+The Part 135 rules require the operator to have appropriate infrastructure for the passengers and crew.
+A full team of management, including a Director of Operations, a Director of Maintenance, a Safety Manager, and a Chief Pilot all make up part of the operator’s team.

 In Brazil, every aircraft homologated for Part 135 possesses a “táxi aéreo” tag next to the entrance.

-Every air taxi operator homologated for Part 135 is required to own a valid air carrier certificate (AOC in the US, CHETA in Brazil) and individual certification for each aircraft.
+Every air taxi operator homologated for Part 135 is required to own a valid air carrier certificate (AOC in the US, CHETA in Brazil) and individual certifications for each aircraft.
 This includes an Airworthiness Certificate and an Annual Maintenance Inspection Certificate.
-You can consult any airplane- and helicopter tail number directly on the website of ANAC or FAA.
+You can consult any airplane and helicopter tail number directly on the website of ANAC or FAA.

 So, is it safer to fly an air taxi-certified airplane?

 The short answer is, YES.
-Extra safety measures undergone by the air taxi operators regulated under Part 135 provide the customers with more reliable (and legal) way to hire private aircraft.
-Statistically speaking, in a country like Brazil, accidents involving private, not-certified aircraft, happen 4 times more often than those involving Part 135- certified equipment.
+Extra safety measures undergone by the air taxi operators regulated under Part 135 provide customers with more reliable (and legal) ways to hire private aircraft.
+Statistically speaking, in a country like Brazil, accidents involving private, non-certified aircraft, happen four times more often than those involving Part 135- certified equipment.

 Here at Flapper, we are proud to work exclusively with the best Part 135 air charter operators.
-Our crowdsourced flights possess an additional certification for “scheduled operations”, what guarantees extra safety and higher operational standards for all passengers.
-Hence, when you book your next flight, stay assured that you’re in good hands.
+Our crowdsourced flights possess an additional certification for “scheduled operations”, which guarantees extra safety and higher operational standards for all passengers.
+Hence, when you book your next flight, rest assured that you’re in good hands.
 It’s a pleasure to serve you.
 We mean it.